Triathlon is a multisport event that consists of swimming, cycling, and running.

 Some Statistic

-According to a study published in the journal Triathlete, athletes who followed a structured training plan improved their performance by an average of 10%.
+According to a study published in the journal Triathlete, athletes who followed a structured training procedure improved their performance by an average of 10%.

-The study also found that athletes who followed a training plan were less likely to suffer injuries.
+The study also found that athletes who followed a special workout routine were less likely to suffer injuries.

-Another study, published in the Journal of Sports Science & Medicine, found that athletes who followed a training plan were more likely to achieve their race goals.
+Another study published in the Journal of Sports Science & Medicine found that athletes who followed a plan were more likely to achieve their race goals and perform better on a race day.

-The study found that 85% of athletes who followed a training plan finished their race within their goal time.
+The study found that 85% of such athletes finished their race within their goal time.

 What Is a Training Plan?